 2. Turn the ignition key to the LOCK position and remove it.

-3. Remove the airbag fuse F5 and F6 from the instrument panel fuse box and wait more than one minute for the SIR system capacitor to discharge.
+3. Remove airbag fuse F5 and F6 from the instrument panel fuse box and wait more than one minute for the SIR system capacitor to discharge.

 Handling, installation and diagnostics